Management Liability

 Innocent Party Protection

 Many policies include an "innocent" provision protecting directors and officers who were unaware of wrongful conduct.
-This ensures individuals not involved in or aware of misconduct remain covered even if others engaged in fraud.
+This helps individuals not involved in or aware of misconduct remain covered even if others engaged in fraud.

 How Much Does D&O Insurance Cost?